 The Public Sector (Social Value) Act requires us to consider best value (including social, economic and environmental) in our procurement processes.

 It is worth remembering that the right to challenge does not allow for a service to be run for a trial period.
-If an expression of interest is accepted, a procurement process will take place.
+If an expression of interest is accepted, a procurement process will take place and run for the period set out in the contract for the service.